Skip to main content

 4. writes a detailed report file to disk

 For most first-time users, the HTML report is the easiest place to start.
-Once you are comfortable with the results, you can switch to JSON or CSV when you need machine-readable output or spreadsheet-style review.
+Once you are comfortable with the results, you can switch to JSON, CSV, or SARIF when you need machine-readable output, spreadsheet-style review, or CI-friendly baseline support.

 What the terminal summary tells you